top of page

 Thanks to modern bidet attachments, you don't need a renovation or an electrical outlet.
 You just need 10 minutes and a screwdriver to transform your standard toilet into a spa-like experience.

 The benefits are obvious: You use 80% less toilet paper (saving money and trees) and you feel significantly cleaner.
-But with dozens of brands flooding Instagram and Amazon, which one actually lasts?
+But with dozens of brands flooding Instagram and Amazon, the choice usually comes down to two giants:

 Cheat Sheet: TUSHY vs. Luxe